temporalio/documentation/docs-src/cloud/what-is-an-action.md

 description: An Action is the fundamental pricing unit in Temporal Cloud.
 tags:
   - term
+  - pricing
-  - Pricing
+  - temporal-cloud
-  - Temporal Cloud
+  - explanation
 ---

 Actions are the fundamental consumption pricing unit in Temporal Cloud.